 Aveeno is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We want you to feel good about how we make AVEENO® products.
 You can only do that if you have the facts.
 The fact is, AVEENO® doesn’t conduct animal testing of our cosmetic products anywhere in the world, except in the rare situation where governments or laws require it.
 At AVEENO®, we won’t ever compromise on the quality or safety of our products or stop seeking alternatives to animal testing.”

 Aveeno is trying to minimize their animal testing by using words like “rare situation” and “seeking alternatives”.
 Unfortunately, the fact is that they do test on animals “where governments or laws require it”.
 They also sell their products in stores in mainland China.

 In order to sell cosmetics in mainland China, companies like Aveeno need to have their products tested on animals according to Chinese law.
 Most likely, their products have been tested on animals in China.
 Hence why Aveeno is not a cruelty-free brand.

 There’s also no mention of their suppliers, and all cruelty-free companies must confirm that their suppliers don’t test on animals.

 Throughout their policy, Aveeno is trying to mislead customers.
 They repeat the word “fact”, implying that the fact is they don’t test on animals.
 Since they make an exception where required by law, and they most likely paid for their products to be tested on animals in China, this is extremely misleading.